spacetelescope/cubeviz/docs/functionality.rst

 .. figure:: images/CubeViz_labeled_layout.png

    Labeled screen shot of the split image viewer.
 Areas labeled in yellow refer to the image viewers.
-Areas labeled in blew refer to the spectrum viewer.
+Areas labeled in blue refer to the spectrum viewer.
 The menus labeled in both blue and yellow affect both kinds of viewers.